Ron Rubin (voice actor)

 Ron Rubin (born May 12, 1959) is a Canadian voice actor and writer.
 His credits include X-Men: The Animated Series (Morph), The Avengers: United They Stand (The Vision), C.O.P.S.
-(Dr. Badvibes), Police Academy (Carey Mahoney), Beetlejuice (Doom Buggy), Stickin' Around (Mr. Lederhosen), Care Bears (Messy Bear), Kratts' Creatures (Tark), and the English-language dub of Sailor Moon (Artemis).
+(Dr. Badvibes), Police Academy (Carey Mahoney), Beetlejuice (Doom Buggy), Stickin' Around (Mr. Lederhosen), Care Bears (Messy Bear), Kratts' Creatures (Ttark), and the English-language dub of Sailor Moon (Artemis).

 Rubin also worked as a grip in Wild Kratts and as a writer for Fame, Sharon, Lois & Bram's Elephant Show, and Palmerstown U.S.A.
 He was personal assistant to Lewis Arquette and an extra in ALF in 1985.
 He is godfather to Martin Kratt's son Gavin, and emergency contact and power of attorney for voiceover artist Heather Bambrick.
 He was the executive in charge of the American documentary series The American Experience.